rashmiraj513/react-with-typescript/README.md

 - Using Redux with TypeScript
 - Practice Project: 'Book a Session' Management Application

-> For scaffolding the React project, `vite` is used.
+> For scaffolding the React projects, `vite` is used.

 ## Credits

-This repository follows the Udemy Course [React & TypeScript - The Practical Guide](https://www.udemy.com/course/react-typescript-the-practical-guide/) by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).
+This repository follows the Udemy Course [React & TypeScript - The Practical Guide](https://www.udemy.com/course/react-typescript-the-practical-guide/) by [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).